 A new record is set for philanthropic support by raising $31.1 million-almost triple the previous record set in 1990-1991.

 Hurricane Floyd, bringing with it 17 inches of rain and winds in excess of 55 miles per hour, uprooted more than 30 trees campus-wide.
 Power outages and flooding closed the campus for two days.

-W&M 2010: Exploring the College's Future was launched.
-President Timothy J. Sullivan encouraged everyone in the College community to participate in a conversation about what the College must do to prepare for students representing the next echo of the baby boom, in the year 2010.
+W&M 2010: Exploring William & Mary's Future was launched.
+President Timothy J. Sullivan encouraged everyone in the university community to participate in a conversation about what W&M must do to prepare for students representing the next echo of the baby boom, in the year 2010.

-The College's two newest Rhodes Scholars, Paul Larsen '99 and Eileen Cardillo '99, were honored for their extraordinary achievements.
-The two new scholars brought to a total of five, the number of Rhodes Scholars graduated from the College since 1988.
+William & Mary's two newest Rhodes Scholars, Paul Larsen '99 and Eileen Cardillo '99, were honored for their extraordinary achievements.
+The two new scholars brought to a total of five, the number of Rhodes Scholars graduated from the university since 1988.